PedroPLCode/StefanCryptoTradingBot/README.md

 pytest

 ## Technologies Used
-- Python :)
+- **Python**: The primary language used for development.
-- Flask: A web framework used for building the application interface.
+- **Flask**: A web framework used for building the application interface.
-- Flask-SQLAlchemy: ORM used to manage the database.
+- **Flask-SQLAlchemy**: ORM used to manage the database.
-- Flask-JWT-Extended: JWT-based authentication for securing user access.
+- **Flask-JWT-Extended**: JWT-based authentication for securing user access.
-- Flask-Mail: For sending email reports.
+- **Flask-Mail**: For sending email reports.
-- Binance API: For fetching market data and executing trades.
+- **Binance API**: For fetching market data and executing trades.
-- NumPy, Pandas and TALib: Libraries used for implementing trading algorithms and data processing.
+- **NumPy, Pandas and TALib**: Libraries used for implementing trading algorithms and data processing.

 ## Future Plans
 - Strategy Optimization: Enhancing strategies and trading logic.